Jayrik/hello_world/README.md

 getting started in Github -repository

-Testing for my first ever Commit changes on Github
+Testing for my first ever Commit changes on Github part 2